EyeVisionsNL/views/README.md

 added shadows to letters and set them to white. background changes with type to reflect what kind of weather is out is there.
 You can find this card on the orginal view-assist wiki page this one is litlle updated. versie 1.03

-<b>Compass rose:</b>

-Compass rose card with everything in it want you want to know about the wind. this requires WindRose card from hacs.

-<b>P2000:</b>

-The messages from P2000(dutch police,ambulance,fire codes) from your region will appear here.
-This will require P2000 from hacs.
-It show the messages for 15 sec and then go to map view to the location.
-The automation uses a chime.

 <b>thermostat:</b>

 Here I have placed mini graphs of the thermostat and a co2 meter.
 I personally use Apollo MSR-2.